Not Okay: Plot

 Danni is invited to speak at a rally with Rowan.
 When counter-protestors set off fireworks, Rowan suffers a PTSD attack and is hospitalized.
 Danni, who has been having recurring hallucinations of the Paris bomber, feels increasingly guilty about deceiving Rowan.
-Meanwhile, Harper, a skeptical co-worker of Danni's, uncovers her deception and gives Danni an ultimatum: either Danni comes clean on her own terms, or Harper will announce the fraud to the world.
-Danni reluctantly decides to publish a short apology detailing the truth and promising to change.
+Meanwhile, Harper, a skeptical co-worker of Danni's, uncovers her deception and gives Danni an ultimatum: either Harper will expose Danni's fraud to the world, or she can come clean on her own terms.
+Danni reluctantly publishes a short apology detailing the truth and promising to change.
 This derails her life quickly; she becomes an online pariah, is fired from her job, has her friendship with Rowan tarnished, is forced to move in with her parents after her address gets leaked online by harassers, and she and her parents receive death threats and harassment in real life.
 Danni soon deactivates all of her social media accounts.

 A month later, Danni is attending a support group for individuals who are victims of online shaming, where she is encouraged to make amends with those she hurt.
 Danni attends a spoken word event where Rowan speaks about how Danni exploited her, and that she will never be okay with what Danni did, cementing their destroyed friendship, which impresses Danni and earns cheers from the crowd.
 Upon realizing that amends would be for her own benefit rather than for Rowan's, Danni quietly exits the theater.